devopness/devopness/docs/servers/add-gcp-server.md

     featured:
 ---

-# Create a GCP Server
+# Add a GCP Server
 1. On Devopness, navigate to a project then select an environment
 2. If there's no other server in the selected environment, just click `Add Server`
 3. If a list of resource cards is displayed, find the `Servers` card and click `View` on it